 In instances of amendments to the contractual terms, the Bank assesses whether cash flows have been significantly modified.
 If the cash flows of a financial asset/liability are significantly modified in relation to originally contracted, asset/liability is derecognized and new financial asset/liability is recognized at fair value increased by any transaction costs.
-Any difference between the carrying amount of the existing asset/liability and fair value of a new financial asset/liability is recognized in the income statement within the net gains/losses on derecognition of the financial instruments recognized at fair value and net gains/losses on derecognition of the financial instruments recognized at fair value and net gains/losses on derecognition of the financial instruments recognized at fair value and net gains/losses on derecognition of the financial instruments recognized at amortized cost.
+Any difference between the carrying amount of the existing asset/liability and fair value of a new financial asset/liability is recognized in the income statement within the net gains/losses on derecognition of the financial instruments recognized at fair value and net gains/losses on derecognition of the financial instruments recognized at amortized cost.

 Under significant modification of cash flows, the Bank considers: changes of contracts due to commercial reasons that are in accordance with market conditions, changes in the currency or debtor, as well as changes that introduce contractual provisions resulting in non-compliance with the SPPI criteria.
-In accordance with IFRS 9, a new financial asset is classified in Stage 1 for ECL measurement of expected credit losses (in further text: ECL), unless it is a POCI asset (purchased or originated credit-impaired asset).
+In accordance with IFRS 9, a new financial asset is classified in Stage 1 for ECL measurement of expected credit losses (in further text: ECL), unless it is a POCI asset (purchased and/or originated credit-impaired asset).